pa2si/tortuga/README.md

-v 0.11.23
+v 0.11.24

 What's new:

-- generateStaticParams is again set for both layout and dynamic route
+- changed text color in event cards

 Done: